tb9757/Student-Academic-Performance/README.md

 ## Acknowledgements (optional)

--   Thank the people who provided support through this project.
+-   Thanks to Emma, my coursemates and the instructors.